awslabs/gluonts/docs/tutorials/mxnet_models/trainer_callbacks.md

 Have a look at the abstract `Callback` class, the hooks take different arguments which you can use.
 Hook methods with boolean return value stop the training if False is returned.

-Here is an example implementation of a Metric value based early stopping custom callback implementation.
+Here is an example for a custom callback implementation which terminates training early based on the value of some metric (such as the RMSE).
-It only implements the hook method "on_epoch_end()" which gets called after all batches of one epoch have been processed.
+It only implements the hook method `on_epoch_end` which gets called after all batches of one epoch have been processed.

 ```python
 import numpy as np